Wanda++: Pruning Large Language Models via Regional Gradients: Introduction

-Our proposed pruning framework consists of two components that leverage regional gradients: Regional Gradient Score (RGS) and Regional Optimizer (RO).
-The RGS demonstrates the effectiveness of replacing the full-model gradient used in the GBLM method with a regional gradient, computed via backpropagation on a loss function defined as the $\ell_2$ norm of the decoder output.
-Meanwhile, the RO method performs lightweight, decoder-block-level weight updates after each pruning step, mitigating pruning-induced loss by adjusting weights based on a small calibration dataset.
-This is achieved by considering the difference between the outputs of dense and pruned decoder blocks, ensuring efficient local recovery.
-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We propose Wanda++, a lightweight yet effective framework that prunes LLMs using regional gradients, achieving significant performance improvements without requiring full-model backward. \item As shown in Fig. \ref{fig:first}, Wanda++ effectively mitigates pruning-induced degradation in a non-incremental manner and generalizes well to zero-shot downstream tasks. \item The proposed method is orthogonal to previous sparsity-aware fine-tuning approaches and achieves a similar perplexity improvement as Wanda when combined with LoRA fine-tuning. \end{itemize}
+Our proposed framework achieves up to a 32\% reduction in WikiText perplexity at 2:4 sparsity, compared to the Wanda method under the same experimental setup, as shown in Figure. \ref{fig:first}.
+Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We propose Wanda++, a lightweight yet effective framework that prunes LLMs using regional gradients, achieving performance improvements without requiring access to full model gradients. \item Wanda++ effectively lowers the pruning-induced degradation in a non-incremental way and generalize well in zero-shot downstream tasks. \item The RO method in Wanda++ is orthogonal to previous full-model sparsity-aware fine-tuning methods and has been shown to achieve a similar perplexity improvement as Wanda after applying LoRA fine-tuning. \end{itemize}